Assumed prior knowledge

-Elementary calculus and linear algebra; basics of probability theory and statistics.
-Fluency in Python; basic commands of Linux.
+Elementary calculus and linear algebra; basics of probability theory and statistics; basics of machine learning.
+Fluency in Python; basic command of Linux.

 Part One: Classical Neural Networks